 How the Ultimate Solo 401(k) Works

-Setting up a self-directed IRA with Broad Financial is easy.
+Setting up a Self-Directed Solo 401(k) with Broad Financial is easy.

 As with a corporate 401(k) plan, your Ultimate Solo 401(k) will have a dedicated trust account, with you as the sole trustee.
 That means no custodian is necessary.
 You may open a checking account at any bank of your choosing, which gives you full, exclusive access to the assets in your Ultimate Solo 401(k).